fmhoward/HistoXGAN/README.md

 Trained models used in this work are available at https://doi.org/10.5281/zenodo.10892176.
 The trained HistoXGAN models alone can be downloaded from the FINAL_MODELS.rar folder in this Zenodo repository; or the trained models in conjunction with other supplemental data used to evaluate HistoXGAN can be downloaded from the HistoXGAN.rar folder.

+The following code illustrates reconstruction of an image from CTransPath feature vectors:
 ```
 #Load the CTransPath HistoXGAN model
 from slideflow.gan.stylegan3.stylegan3 import dnnlib, legacy, utils